Philadelphia Convention Hall and Civic Center

-The Philadelphia Convention Hall and Civic Center, commonly known simply as the Philadelphia Civic Center, was a convention center complex located in Philadelphia, Pennsylvania.
+The Philadelphia Convention Hall and Civic Center, commonly known simply as the Philadelphia Civic Center, was a convention center complex located in Philadelphia, Pennsylvania, United States.
 It developed out of a series of buildings dedicated to expanding trade which began with the National Export Exhibition in 1899.
 The two most significant buildings in the complex were the original main exhibition hall built in 1899, which later housed the Philadelphia Commercial Museum, and the Municipal Auditorium, later called the Convention Hall, which was built in 1931 to the designs of architect Philip H. Johnson.
 The site was host to national political conventions in 1900, 1936, 1940 and 1948.

 Location

 The Convention Hall arena was located at 3400 Civic Center Boulevard, on the edge of the campus of the University of Pennsylvania, and just to the southwest of Franklin Field.
 It was built in 1930 and its highest capacity was approximately 12,000.
 The building was an Art Deco landmark, notable for its many friezes and other decorative aspects.